Salient Issue

 A living wage is a human right.
 Furthermore, sufficient incomes are crucial to fulfil several other rights, including rights of the child, health, education, and a decent standard of living.

 Living wages are a core goal in Fairtrade’s strategy.
-Our ambition is for workers to gain the power to negotiate on wages and conditions, and improve their own livelihoods.
+Our ambition is for workers to gain the power to negotiate on wages and working conditions, and thus improve their own livelihoods.
 We advance this through a holistic set of measures: advocacy work, ongoing support for farmers and workers, Standards and auditing, development projects, awareness-raising campaigns, research and partnerships.

-2: On this page, we use “plantations” to refer to organisations using hired labour.
+1: On this page, we use “plantations” to refer to organisations using hired labour.

 Fairtrade's response in detail